OakridgeMC/Advancements-Pack/README.md

 - Added 5 custom advancements.
 All custom advancements (mine and Alylica's) are under the Achievements category.
     - Added Spawning Spawners advancement, granted when placing a mob spawner.
     - Added Chef's Bliss advancement, granted when holding all custom Oakridge foods in your inventory at once.
-    - Added Bad Bones advancement, granted when dying from fall damage.
+    - Added That's Bad For Your Bones! advancement, granted when dying from fall damage.
 Secret advancement, granted only on completion.
     - Added A Whim Away advancement, granted when another player runs /whim to grant it to you at their whim.
         - Added /whim command to allow players to grant A Whim Away.
     - Added Low Rider advancement, granted when riding any mob under y=0 in The End.